 How to Treat a Sunburn

-It’s confession time—we here at Coveteur know the importance of slathering sunscreen on every single nook and cranny of our bodies no matter the weather.
-(Cloudy days are equally dangerous!)
-But sometimes you find yourself on an idyllic stretch of beach or running around the city from one meeting to the next, and you just plain FORGET to reapply or *gasp* apply any in the first place.
-We know, we know, harmful UVA and UVB rays cause everything from skin cancer to premature aging!
-Instead of loading up on the guilt, why don’t we all take a second and acknowledge that we’re flawed humans, and learn what to do when we inevitably slip and wind up with a sunburn?
+It’s confession time—we obviously understand the importance of slathering sunscreen on every single nook and cranny of our bodies, no matter the weather (cloudy days are equally dangerous!), but sometimes you find yourself on an idyllic stretch of beach or running around the city from one meeting to the next, and you just plain FORGET to reapply or *gasp* apply any in the first place.
+We know, we know, harmful UVA and UVB rays cause everything from skin cancer to premature aging.
+Instead of loading up on the guilt, why don’t we all take a second and acknowledge that we’re flawed humans and learn what to do when we inevitably slip and wind up with a sunburn?

 Be especially aware if you have any exposed scars or tattoos while out in the sun.
 “The structure of scar tissue is not the same as that of healthy skin.
 It’s more prone to sunburn, [and] prolonged sun exposure can permanently darken a scar, especially in skin of color.
 In tattooed skin, the epidermis is already damaged, so a sunburn is particularly damaging and can progress from moderate to severe quite quickly.
 Aside from destroying the tattoo and breaking down the ink, you’re exposing the dermis, which puts it at risk for scarring.”